-- The Employment Tax Incentive Bill will also allow the incentive to be paid in respect of employees of any age if employed within a special economic zone (approved both by the Minister of Trade and Industry and the Minister of Finance); and - The Employment Tax Incentive Bill will apply to employees of any age within an industry designated by notice by the Minister of Finance.
+- The Employment Tax Incentive Bill will also allow the incentive to be paid in respect of employees if they are employed within a special economic zone (approved both by the Minister of Finance and the Minister of Trade and Industry through the Legislation enabling the establishment of the special economic zone).
+However, the qualifying employer must be operating through a fixed place of business located within the special economic zone and the employee must be rendering services to that employer mainly within that special economic zone; and - The Employment Tax Incentive Bill will apply to employees within a designated industry indicated by notice by the Minister of Finance (after consultation with the Minister of Labour and the Minister of Trade and Industry).